 As a business coach for over 25 years, I have helped a lot of businesses reach the next level.
 And I like to begin discussing an exit strategy long before it becomes an issue.
 Things like company culture, systems and controls and growth strategy all play an integral part in the sale of your business down the road.
 So the best thing you can do to help facilitate the sale of your business, is to start early with a clear plan on what your exit strategy will look like.
 Many of my clients start exit planning years before they ever put their business on the market.

-2. Stop Focusing Too Much On The Sale And Not On Running Your Business.
+2. Stop Focusing Too Much on the Sale Instead of Running Your Business.

 You need to make sure you run your business well THROUGH it's final closing.
 Many business sales fail in the 11th hour and if you are focused on the sale and not growing your business during the due diligence time period, you will find yourself with a business that has trended down and will yield a lower sales price when buyer number two or three comes along.